davidelbe/david.elbe.me/_posts/2015-05-25-different-types-of-programmers.md

 The one who will understand and fix your problems fast.
 She does not care about code quality much, and will never fix any indentation errors in other people's code.
-She will use duct tape if he has to.
+She will use duct tape if she has to.

 Can actually write good code from time to time, and is happy when other people is refactoring her code for her - as long as it works just as good afterwards.